Supreme Court rules against disclosure in torture case

 Josh Colangelo-Bryan, a lawyer who represents other Guantanamo Bay detainees, was more critical.
 "The opinion also is an excellent reminder that there has been no accountability for the U.S. program that subjected people to torture, something particularly worth remembering while the U.S. rightly condemns Russia for violating international law next door in Ukraine," he said in a statement.

 The man at the center of Thursday's case, Abu Zabaydah, has been in custody now for nearly 20 years.
-Since 2006, he has been at the U.S. base at Guantanamo Bay, Cuba and remains there despite having been cleared for release.
+Since 2006, he has been at the U.S. base at Guantanamo Bay in Cuba and remains there despite having been cleared for release.

 There are just 39 prisoners left at Guantanamo, where the price tag is $13 million a year for each prisoner.
 Twenty have been cleared for release, 12 have been charged in 9/11-related cases and the remainder have not been charged but are considered too dangerous to release.